 Argan oil is found in a wide array of hair and skin care products these days, and for good reason!
 The amazing oil’s vitamin E, antioxidants and high level of fatty acids have endless health benefits particularly for skin and hair.
-If you haven’t tried Argan oil yet or are still a little unsure why you’d want to, I’ve put together a list of 9 ways Argan oil will shake up your beauty routine from head to toe.
-If your hair, skin, and nails look the best they have in years, I take full responsibility!
+If you haven’t tried pure Argan oil yet or are still a little unsure why you’d want to, I’ve put together a list of 9 ways Argan may just shake up your beauty routine from head to toe.

 What is Argan oil?

 Argan oil comes from the fruit of the argan tree (argania spinosa) which is native to Morocco.
-While Argan oil is used primarily for eating in Morocco (think olive oil replacement), the countless health and beauty benefits have it flying off shelves in the U.S. The oil absorbs easily, reduces inflammation and the essential fatty acids in it are fantastic for skin and hair.
+While the oil of Argan kernels is used primarily for eating in Morocco (think olive oil replacement), the countless health and beauty benefits have it flying off shelves in the U.S. This tree nut oil absorbs easily, reduces inflammation and the essential fatty acids Argan oil are fantastic for skin and hair.

-Important Tip: When shopping for Argan oil, always choose a bottle with just one ingredient: 100% Argan oil.
+Important Tip: When shopping for Argan oil, always choose a bottle with just one high quality ingredient: 100% pure Argan oil.

 Argan oil for Skin

-Dry skin sufferers will rejoice the soothing and deep moisture Argan oil offers.
-Applied right out of the shower you can expect legs, arms, elbows, and knees that glow with health and softness.
+If you are suffering from dry skin, Argan oil may be the natural moisturizer of your dreams.
+Applied fresh out of the shower you can expect legs, arms, elbows, and knees that glow with health and softness.
 It’s also a great skin protector – whether you’re battling winter winds or cooking in the heat of summer, it will provide an effective skin barrier to these harsh elements.

-If you’re an acne or blemish sufferer, adding oil to your skin care routine might seem like a massive contradiction (aren’t I trying to get rid of the oil?).
+If you’re an acne or blemish sufferer, adding Argan oil to your skin maintenance routine might seem like a massive contradiction (aren’t I trying to get rid of the oil?).
 However, pure Argan oil has been shown to decrease sebum levels in the skin (the kind of oil that causes acne and breakouts).
-This reduction can clear up the blemishes you already have and prevent new ones.
+This reduction can clear up the blemishes you already have and may prevent new ones.
 While it reduces sebum secretion, it also replenishes the moisturizing antioxidant squalene that is part of sebum.

-As mentioned above, Argan oil improves the elasticity in skin, making it a great choice to help soothe itchy skin on a growing baby bump.
+As mentioned above, Argan oil may improve the elasticity in skin, making it a great choice to help soothe itchy skin on a growing baby bump.
 It can also help the skin stretch with less tissue damage meaning fewer stretch marks postpartum.

-If you’re already stuck with the stretch marks (wear them with pride!), a regular treatment with Argan oil can improve their appearance and even out the skin tone making them less noticeable.
+If you’re already stuck with the stretch marks (wear them with pride!), a regular treatment with Argan oil can help reduce their appearance and even out your overall skin tone making them less noticeable.

-When adding Argan oil to the rest of your beauty routine, don’t forget those lips!
-All the benefits your skin gets from the oil (improve appearance, decreased redness, sun and wind protection, etc.) apply to your lips as well.
-Skip the chapstick with unknown chemical ingredients and use a drop of this natural oil instead.
+When adding Argan oil to the rest of your skin regime, don’t forget those lips!
+All the benefits your skin gets from the oil (improve appearance, decreased redness, sun and wind protection, etc.) apply 100% pure Argan oil to your lips as well.

 Argan Oil for Hair